Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/INE/eJPT/Auditing/Framework, Standards & Guidelines.md

 **NIST SP 800-53**
 - Overview: A publication by NIST that provides a catalog of security and privacy controls for federal information systems and organizations.
 - Key Focus: Security controls for federal information systems, including controls for risk management and information security.
-- Legal Requirement: Required for U.S. federal agencies and organizations handling federal data.
+- Legal Requirement: Required for <u>U.S. federal agencies</u> and organizations handling federal data.